 Welcome to Philosophy at Reigate College!

-My name is Mike Fogg and I’m the course leader for Philosophy A Level.
-I’m looking forward to welcoming you to the department in person at the beginning of the academic year, but before then, I’d like you to complete a series of tasks and activities in preparation for the A Level course.
+Our team is comprised of two highly enthusiastic teachers, including myself, Mike Fogg, and Ellen Collins.
+Between the two of us we have close to 30 years of experience teaching philosophical arguments and we are deeply passionate about the subject.
+We’re looking forward to welcoming you to the department in person at the beginning of the academic year, but before then, we’d like you to complete a series of tasks and activities in preparation for the A Level course.

 Please note, some Course Leaders (for example for Music) may release their tasks earlier, as they may form part of the College’s audition process.
 If this applies to you, you’ll be notified separately.